Atosdelafer/A8z2hZXB/presentation/SlidesSjoerd.md

 * Combining unification and backtracking into search trees results in a fast tool for logical inference
 * Understanding of underlying concepts is important to understand results produced
-* Various implementations might grant diffrent results, when cosidering a query like:
+* Various implementations might grant diffrent results, when considering a query like:

 ```
 ?- father(X) = X